LF-digitala-kanaler/LFDS/content/components/web/forms/input-field.md

       ##### Suffix

       Adds a label to the end of the input field, most commonly the unit (e.g. "kr", "years" and "m²").

       #### Text input with several lines (Textarea)

       If you need a text input field which spans several rows you should use the textarea-component.
 It is typically (perhaps exclusively) used for message text when the user can write a message to us.
 Although we set a height when the textarea the user can change the height of the textarea within its column as is web standard - we have however disabled horisontal resizing.

-      ## Other material

-      **Sketch file:** LFUXAD Assets/LFUI Web.sketch (Form/Input/ and Form/Input set/)
     name: Design
   - content: >-
       ## Så skriver vi